 Applying computer vision has only recently become possible through advances in deep learning and edge computing.
 Deep learning is a subfield of machine learning that enables machines to learn from training data and apply those algorithms to new data.

-Edge Computing is the concept of moving computing tasks from the cloud to the network edge in close proximity to the data source (camera).
+Edge Computing is the systematic process of moving computing tasks from the cloud to the network edge near the data source (camera).
 As a result, edge computing eliminates the challenges of connected cameras and devices, such as network congestion, constant connectivity, latency, robustness, privacy, and data management.

 Modern computer vision systems use edge computing to process video without sending video data to the cloud or another storage unit.
 The combination of on-device machine learning and edge computing is also called Edge AI or Edge Intelligence.
 In surveillance and security applications of computer vision, those emerging technologies play an important role in enabling real-life AI applications.
 Also, Edge AI vision infrastructure allows significant cost reductions in large-scale and real-time computer vision systems.